-The IPA Act contains an aspirational goal that cost-effective clean coal resources will account for 25% of the electricity used in Illinois by January 1, 2025.209 As a part of the goal, the Plan must also include electricity generated from clean coal facilities.210 While there is a broader definition of "clean coal facility" contained in the definition section of the IPA Act, 211 Section 1-75(d) describes two special cases: the "initial clean coal facility" 212 and "electricity generated by power plants that were previously owned by Illinois utilities and that have been or will be converted into clean coal facilities" 213 ("retrofit clean coal facility").
-Each of these special cases includes specific processes through which sourcing agreements for the power from the facilities would be entered into by both utilities and ARES.
-Currently, the IPA is unaware of any facility meeting the definition of either an "initial clean coal facility" or a "retrofit clean coal facility" that has announced plans to begin operations within the next five years.
+The IPA Act contains an aspirational goal that cost-effective clean coal resources will account for 25% of the electricity used in Illinois by January 1, 2025.
+As a part of the goal, the Plan must also include electricity generated from clean coal facilities.
+While there is a broader definition of "clean coal facility" contained in the definition section of the IPA Act, Section 1-75(d) describes two special cases: the "initial clean coal facility" and "electricity generated by power plants that were previously owned by Illinois utilities and that

-209 20 ILCS 3855/1-75(d).
+&lt;sup>215 20 ILCS 3855/1-75(d).

-210 20 ILCS 3855/1-75(d)(1).
+&lt;sup>216 20 ILCS 3855/1-75(d)(1).